gradio-app/gradio/guides/01_getting-started/02_key-features.md

 Note that we've added a `time.sleep(1)` in the iterator to create an artificial pause between steps so that you are able to observe the steps of the iterator (in a real image generation model, this probably wouldn't be necessary).

+## Streaming inputs

+Similarly, Gradio can handle streaming inputs, e.g. a live audio stream that can gets transcribed to text in real time, or an image generation model that reruns every time a user types a letter in a textbox.
+This is covered in more details in our guide on building [reactive Interfaces](/guides/building-interfaces/01_reactive-interfaces).

-## Alerts
+## Alert modals

-You wish to pass custom error messages to the user.
+You wish to raise alerts to the user.
 To do so, raise a `gr.Error("custom message")` to display an error message.
 You can also issue `gr.Warning("message")` and `gr.Info("message")` by having them as standalone lines in your function, which will immediately display modals while continuing the execution of your function.
 Queueing needs to be enabled for this to work.

 Note below how the `gr.Error` has to be raised, while the `gr.Warning` and `gr.Info` are single lines.